acl-services/paprika/packages/Textarea/README.md

 ## Description

-Textarea component is a multiline text input
+The Textarea component is a standard multiline text input with some enhancements that can be used as a controlled or uncontrolled component.

 ## Installation